 The majority of pension savings are invested in stocks and shares, which over long-term periods tend to provide better returns than cash savings.
 Most workplace schemes are ‘‘lifestyled’, which means as you approach retirement, your exposure to the stock market is reduced and your retirement savings are moved into less risky assets.
 Shares can potentially protect pension savers from inflation as the companies you invest in may be able to increase their prices in response to higher costs, for example, to grow at the same rate or higher than inflation.
 But this isn’t always the case, and inflation is a major challenge for some investments such as bonds that produce a fixed income.

 For example, let’s say that your pension is currently worth £150,000 and you plan to retire in 10 years’ time, and inflation averages 2% a year.
 If your pension grows by 4% per year and you continue to pay in 8% of earnings, then it’ll be worth around £203,282 in ten years.
-But if inflation is 4% a year for ten years and your investment growth is 2%, then your pot would be worth £140,626 in today’s money in ten years’ time.
+But if inflation rises to 4% a year for ten years and your investment growth is 2%, then your pot would be worth £140,626 in today’s money in ten years’ time.

 If your pension grew by an average of 5% a year and inflation was 4% a year, then it’d be worth £185,526 in today’s money, and you’d be able to buy more with your money than you could have with your original investment ten years ago.

-State Pension
+State Pension and inflation

 The State Pension often forms the bedrock of people’s retirement income and is guaranteed to rise through something called the ‘triple lock’ guarantee.
 This essentially means that each year, the government commits to increase the State Pension by the highest of September’s inflation figure, earnings growth, or 2.5%.
 You can find out more about this in our guide What is the pension triple lock?

 This means that next year, the State Pension is set to rise by 4.1% (in line with earnings numbers).
-So those who reached retirement age on or after 6 April 2016, should receive £230.30 a week in the new 2025/26 tax year and people that retired before 6 April 2016, and receive the basic State Pension should get £176.45, up from £169.50 a week, although the amount you’ll personally get is based on your National Insurance Contribution record.
+So those who reached retirement age on or after 6 April 2016, should receive £230.30 a week in the new 2025/26 tax year and people that retired before 6 April 2016 who receive the basic State Pension should get £176.45, up from £169.50 a week, although the amount you’ll personally get is based on your National Insurance Contribution record.

 Alice Haine, Personal Finance Analyst at Bestinvest by Evelyn Partners, the online investment platform, said: “While the sizeable boost may appear generous for pensioners, Labour’s pledge to ditch the winter fuel payment for all but the poorest retirees will certainly dull some of the cheer.
 Losing out on a winter fuel payment of up to £300 will make it even harder for pensioners to maintain their spending power, particularly for those still struggling with the fallout from the cost-of-living crisis.